When you write a blog post, you want people to read it, right?

-To help you solve this problem, I’ve created 50 different testing ideas that you can implement today.
+To help you solve this problem, we’ve created 50 different testing ideas that you can implement today.
 These tests will get you real, actionable results.
-And to make it easy, I’ve broken the 50 tests down into 10 categories:
+And to make it easy, we’ve broken the 50 tests down into 10 categories:

 The variation, on the other hand, has a much more conversational tone.
 There is some banter going back and forth with you, the reader, and the post hooks you in with a question.

-That’s why my visitors’ time on-page went from 1 minute and 22 seconds to:
+That’s why our visitors’ time-on-page went from 1 minute and 22 seconds to:

-Through Crazy Egg, I was able to test how many of you actually scrolled down to the end of the post.
+Through Crazy Egg, we were able to test how many of you actually scrolled down to the end of the post.
 Here’s what the difference was:

-Now that you can see conversations help increase readability, let’s dive into why they work.
+Now that you can see conversations help increase readability, so let’s dive into why they work.

 Why conversations work